glouppe/info8010-deep-learning/closing.md

 ## My mission .green[&#10004;]

-By the end of this course, you will have acquired a solid and detailed understanding of the field of deep learning.
+By the end of this course, you will have a strong and comprehensive understanding of deep learning.

-You will have learned how to design deep neural networks for a wide range of advanced probabilistic inference tasks and how to train them.
+You will learn how to design deep neural networks for various advanced probabilistic inference tasks and how to train them.

-These models seen in the course apply to a wide variety of artificial intelligence problems, with plenty of applications in engineering and science.
+The models covered in this course have broad applications in artificial intelligence, engineering, and science.

 ---